 Study Results

-Since the target of 300 patients was not reached, recruitment was terminated in December 2019.
-A total of 142 patients were randomized (71 patients in the OPSUMIT group and 71 patients in the placebo group).2 For information regarding baseline characteristics of the study population, see Table: Baseline Characteristics.
+The target of 300 patients was not reached due to slow enrollment; recruitment was prematurely terminated in December 2019.
+A total of 142 patients were randomized (OPSUMIT, n=71; placebo, n=71) and the baseline characteristics were well balanced between the treatment groups (see Table: Select Baseline Characteristics).2

 OPSUMIT